lablup/backend.ai/docs/admin-api/intro.rst

 * ``UUID``: A hexademically formatted (8-4-4-4-12 alphanumeric characters connected via single hyphens) UUID values represented as ``String``
 * ``DateTime``: An ISO-8601 formatted date-time value represented as ``String``
+* ``JSON``: It contains a stringified JSON value, whereas the whole query result is already a JSON object.
+A client must parse the value *again* to get an object representation.

 Authentication